embedded-office/canopen-stack/docs/_examples/setup-calibration-mode.md

 #define CO_TCAL ((CO_OBJ_TYPE*)&COTCal)
 ```

-The write function is called, when the CAN network writes to the related object entry via a SDO request.
-We typically send an error, because the calibration data is read only per default:
+The write function is called when the CAN network writes to the related object entry via SDO request.
+We typically send an error, because the calibration data is read-only per default:

 ```c
 int16_t CalWrite(CO_OBJ *obj, struct CO_NODE_T *node, void *buf, uint32_t size)